KennyPeanuts/CPOM_Density/lab_notebook/analysis/CPOM_survey_2013_analysis.md

 ### Modified

-* 19 Sept 2016 - KF - created publication figure
+* 19 Sept 2016 - KF - created publication figure of Density by pond
+* 27 Sept 2016 - KF - created publication figure of LOI by pond and LOI by CPOM Density

 ## Import Data